How to create an Instance

 response containing a server

-object which confirms the attributes of your Instance.
+object that confirms the attributes of your Instance.

 See the Instance API documentation for full details on the Instance API.
 In particular, see the Create an Instance call for more details of configurable parameters when creating an Instance.

-- You have installed and configured the Scaleway CLI on your local machine
+- Installed and configured the Scaleway CLI on your local machine

 -